AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 :cpp:`nComp`, and :cpp:`setVal`.

-All :cpp:`BaseFab<T>` objects in :cpp:`FabArray<FAB>` are allocated in unifed memory, including :cpp:`MultiFab` and :cpp:`FArrayBox` which are derived from :cpp:`BaseFab`.
+All :cpp:`BaseFab<T>` objects in :cpp:`FabArray<FAB>` are allocated in unified memory, including :cpp:`IArrayBox` and :cpp:`FArrayBox`, which are derived from :cpp:`BaseFab`.
 A :cpp:`BaseFab<T>` object created on the stack in CPU code cannot be used in GPU device code, because the object is in CPU memory.
-However, a :cpp:`BaseFab` created with :cpp:`new` on the heap is GPU safe, because :cpp:`BaseFab` has its own overloaded `:cpp:`operator new` that allocates memory from :cpp:`The_Arena()`, a managed memory arena.
+However, a :cpp:`BaseFab` created with :cpp:`new` on the heap is GPU safe, because :cpp:`BaseFab` has its own overloaded :cpp:`operator new` that allocates memory from :cpp:`The_Arena()`, a managed memory arena.
 For example,

 .. highlight:: c++